 - The creation of standards of representation has been delayed due a perception that without the ability to enforce standards or measure attorney behavior, the impact of standards would be minimal.
-The Task Force Report, along with the increased ability to collect data regarding court-appointed attorney appointments accelerated the effort to create standards as a way to create shared understanding of quality representation, assess current attorney practice, and guide the implementation of model pilot programs. - The creation of model representation pilots has been delayed by the budget uncertainties surrounding the COVID-19 pandemic and an uncertain legislative environment for new appropriations.
+However, the Task Force report, along with the increased ability to collect data regarding court-appointed attorney appointments, accelerated the effort to create standards as a way to create shared understanding of quality representation, assess current attorney practice, and guide the implementation of model pilot programs. - Both tool kits were timely published and are available online, the tool kit for attorneys representing parents and children was updated and released in print in March 2022.
+The tool kit for attorneys representing DFPS is slated to be updated and printed in July 2022.